Ashish-619/Real-Time-Weather-Air-Quality-Dashboard/README.md

 ## 🌦️ Power BI Real-Time Weather & Air Quality Dashboard

-In this project, I developed an interactive Weather & Air Quality Dashboard using Power BI, providing real-time insights into environmental conditions for informed decision-making.
+In this project, I developed an interactive Weather & Air Quality Dashboard using Power BI, providing real-time insights using https://www.weatherapi.com/ API into environmental conditions for informed decision-making.
 The dashboard simulates a city-level weather monitoring system with clean, responsive visuals.

 ---